 This project welcomes participants who

-If you have questions about participation or eligibility, please write to wageproject@anbu.ca.
+If you have questions about participation or eligibility for future offerings of this program, please write to ask@anbu.ca.

-What will participants experience in this research project?
+What will participants experience in this group therapy program?

-Each phase will engage participants over a period of about 10 weeks (1 group therapy session per week).
-These sessions will be facilitated by a Registered Psychotherapist from the Tamil community.
+The program will engage participants over a period of about 10 weeks (1 group therapy session per week).
+These sessions will be facilitated by a Registered Psychotherapist or Peer Support Facilitator from the Tamil community.
 This project is created by Tamil people for Tamil people.

 The activities in this project will be designed specifically to support survivors of CSA or those impacted by it.
-We hope that each group therapy session (and individual therapy session) will help participants:
+We hope that each group therapy session will help participants:

 The A.N.B.U.
 Group Therapy Model is the first step to a bigger goal!